nickyiliwang0000/h/programming-fundamentals/arrays-and-methods.md

 3. Is it gone?
 Type `names` into console again.
 See that "Zoe" is no longer there

 4. What about getting rid of the last item in the array?
-Get rid of "Brandon".
+Get rid of "Charlotte".

 ```js
 names.pop();